Restrictions on subcontracting

 - Consent for Subcontracts

-- Contracting officers cannot consent to subcontracts with debarred, suspended, or excluded parties unless the agency head provides written justification for a compelling reason.
+- Contracting officers cannot consent to subcontracts with debarred, suspended, or excluded parties unless the agency head provides a written justification of compelling reasons.

 - Prohibition on Subcontracting

-- Contractors are prohibited from entering into subcontracts over $35,000 (except for commercially available off-the-shelf items) with debarred, suspended, or excluded parties unless there is a compelling reason and proper notification is provided.
+- Contractors are prohibited from entering into subcontracts over $45,000 (except for commercially available off-the-shelf items) with debarred, suspended, or excluded parties unless there is a compelling reason.

 - Notification Requirement